What we do

 - Conduct presentations about health topics

-Although you may not have had direct contact with us, many of the improvements that prolong life and protect health and safety in Wauwatosa are directly related to public health.
+Even if you haven't had direct contact with us, many of the improvements that prolong life and protect health and safety in Wauwatosa are directly related to public health.

 Public Health Scoop